 SRMJEEE | Physics – 35, Chemistry – 35, Mathematics – 40, English – 10, Aptitude – 10 | 130 | +1 for correct, no negative marking; 130 marks total | 2.5 hours | CBT (MCQs) |

-Solving practice papers will help you ace any exam be it BITSAT or VITEEE.
+Solving practice papers will help you ace any exam, be it BITSAT or VITEEE.
 The sample papers are prepared on the basis of the actual question paper format.
-This will not only help candidates to understand the question paper pattern but also the strengths and weaknesses of a candidate i.e. which topic requires more attention.
+This will not only help candidates to understand the question paper pattern but also the strengths and weaknesses of a candidate, i.e., which topic requires more attention.
 Solving sample papers will also help in maintaining speed, time management & accuracy.
 Candidates can find the sample papers of BITSAT 2026, VITEEE 2026, and SRMJEEE 2026 in the table given below.

 Having the right study material is again an important part of preparation.
 Candidates must know the books they should refer to in order to boost their preparation and increase their chances of qualifying for the exam in one go.
 Along with books, candidates are also advised to prioritize the topics.
-Note: You can refer the combination of the following for SRMJEE as the syllabus is almost similar.
+Note: You can refer to the combination of the following for SRMJEE, as the syllabus is almost similar.

 Aspect | BITSAT 2026 | VITEEE 2026 | SRMJEEE 2026 | How It Affects Preparation |